-- History of autoimmune disease with certain exceptions such as vitiligo, resolved childhood atopic dermatitis, psoriasis not requiring systemic therapy within the past 2 years, patients with history of Grave's disease that are now euthyroid clinically and by lab testing
+- History of autoimmune disease with certain exceptions such as vitiligo, resolved childhood atopic dermatitis, psoriasis not requiring systemic therapy within the past 2 years, patients with history of Hashimoto's or Grave's disease that are now euthyroid clinically and by lab testing

 - History of clinically-significant gastrointestinal (GI) disease; GI perforation within 1 year; GI bleeding or acute pancreatitis within 3 months; or diverticulitis within 4 weeks of first study drug administration

 - Active viral, bacterial, or systemic fungal infection requiring parenteral treatment within 7 days of first study drug administration